Final Results for the year ended 30 June 2021

 Earnings per share (EPS)

 EPS shows the relative performance year-on-year of the Group’s profitability measured as an amount of profit or loss attributable to one ordinary share.
-The calculation of earnings per share is based on the weighted average number of issued ordinary shares in issue for the financial year and the profit/(loss) after taxation attributable to ordinary shareholders.
-EPS in respect of operations for the year and the previous year is shown in the Group consolidated statement of comprehensive income on page 19.
+The calculation of earnings per share is based on the weighted average number of ordinary shares in issue for the financial year concerned and the profit/(loss) after taxation attributable to ordinary shareholders.
+EPS in respect of operations for the year and the prior financial year is shown in the Group consolidated statement of comprehensive income.

 Key Performance Indicators of Associate